About SWCC

 - Investing in research and development for local projects that offer positive community economic development potential in line with our organizational values

-“Cultivating a sustainable future from a sustainable environment rooted in our culture and thriving wild salmon ecosystem.”
+“To cultivate a sustainable future from a sustainable environment rooted in our culture and a thriving wild salmon ecosystem in the Skeena watershed.”

 The Skeena Watershed

-We boast all 5 species of wild salmon, the largest strain of wild steelhead in the world, moose, grizzly, black bear, spirit bear, caribou, wolverine, wolves, mountain goat, stone sheep and many other iconic wildlife in healthy, robust populations.
+The Skeena Watershed (54,234km2) can be described as the Skeena River and all the tributaries that feed into it as well as the landmass they drain.
+This is an accurate description and understanding how a watershed works is critical to understanding how fragile it is.
+We boast all 5 species of wild Pacific salmon, the largest strain of wild steelhead in the world, moose, grizzly, black bear, spirit bear, caribou, wolverine, wolves, mountain goat, stone sheep and many other iconic wildlife in healthy, robust populations.

 How We Work